Click the image to take our pledge to move Connecticut to 100% clean energy by 2050 or sooner!

 The GWSA commits Connecticut to reducing our total greenhouse gas emissions to levels that are 10% below 1990's emissions level by the year 2020 and 80% below 2001's emissions level by the year 2050.

 Clean energy is integral to lowering our emissions and powering up our economy.
-Take our pledge to support moving Connecticut to 100% clean energy by 2050.

 Clean energy and green technologies have grown exponentially in recent years, creating numerous jobs in several fields.
 Renewable energy sources can generally be divided into zero-emission and low-emission.